This coquito is thick and creamy with lots of coconut and rum! The holidays aren’t complete without this classic Puerto Rican drink! [VIDEO included!]

 The reason I don’t use eggs in coquito is because they add richness and thicken it up.

 It’s already perfectly thick and creamy without!

-Save some bottles from earlier in the year to reuse.
-I prefer glass.
+I prefer glass bottles.
+Save bottles during the year to reuse.

 Or you can buy bottles from Amazon.
 I was also able to get some cute ones from the dollar store.